• Skip to primary navigation

 Instructions

 • If you are going to make your own stock, start to prepare it by washing and cutting 2 celery stalks and 2 carrots into large pieces and peeling one onion and cutting it in half.
-Put the vegetables on to boil covered in water with a tsp of salt.
+Put the vegetables on to boil covered in water with a teaspoon of salt.
 You can also include the poultry bones.
 This needs to be started at least an hour before you make the ragu.

 For the Ragu